 Blood pressure drops

 1. Measure your cortisol via 4 saliva samples.

-Moderate intensity exercise improves your mood (by releasing feel good hormones), helps the body manage blood sugar levels, and actually has shown to be a form of meditation if movements are repetitive (jogging, bike, swimming, etc).
+Moderate-intensity exercise improves your mood (by releasing feel-good hormones), helps the body manage blood sugar levels, and actually has shown to be a form of meditation if movements are repetitive (jogging, biking, swimming, etc).
 But be careful, too much exercise can worsen the demand on your adrenals - so listen to your body.
 If you feel burnt out after exercise, you're working too hard.